 The Unlimited Pass is available for an additional $20, and an Express Pass for the resort’s newly opened waterpark Volcano Bay also start from $20 + tax.

 The Universal Studios Orlando website has a calendar that you can scroll through to find the exact cost of the Express Pass you’d like for your visit.

 Universal Express Unlimited vs Universal Express Pass?

 The difference between a Universal Express Unlimited and Universal Express Pass is the number of times you can use the Pass on the same ride.

 With the standard Universal Express Pass, you can only use the Express Pass once.
 So if you wanted to ride the same ride again, you wouldn’t be able to use the Express Pass and instead would have to queue in the standard queue.

-The Universal Express Unlimited Pass often costs around $20 more than the standard Universal Studios Express Pass and allows you to ride the same ride an unlimited number of times.
+The Universal Express Unlimited Pass often costs around $20 more than the standard Universal Studios Express Pass and allows you to ride the same ride unlimited times.

 Depending on how many days you’re planning on spending at Universal Studios Resort is likely to impact whether you decide to purchase the standard Express Pass or the Unlimited Express Pass.
 I’ve found that for the additional $20 or so, it’s worth just getting the Unlimited Express Pass to protect yourself if you did want to ride anything twice without queuing.

 Universal Studios Orlando Hotels With Complimentary Express Pass

 You can get free Universal Studios Unlimited Express Passes for all guests if you stay at one of the three premium on-site hotels when visiting Universal Studios Orlando Resort.
 The hotels included in this promotion are; Loews Royal Pacific Resort, Loews Portofino Bay Hotel and Hard Rock Hotel.